 Experiencing a heightened heart rate and the emotions connected to it.
 When your child's heart rate starts to rise, this can indicate that your child has become anxious, excited, frustrated or angry.

 Getting in the Blue

-Cooling down after getting in the red or dark blue.
+Cooling down after getting in the red.
 This is an indicator that your child has been able to successfully recover from a high heart rate.
 Parents often use this term to describe a nice calming down moment.